quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

   proto.ContractID hook_contract_id = 4;

   /**
-   * True if the hook has been removed.
+   * True if the hook has been deleted.
    */
   bool deleted = 5;

   /**
-   * For a lambda EVM hook, its first storage key.
+   * For a lambda, its first storage key.
    */
   bytes first_contract_storage_key = 6;

   /**
-   * If non-zero, the index of the hook preceding this one in the owner's
+   * If set, the id of the hook preceding this one in the owner's
-   * doubly-linked list of hook.
+   * doubly-linked list of hooks.
    */
-  uint64 previous_index = 7;
+  google.protobuf.UInt64Value previous_hook_id = 7;

   /**
-   * If non-zero, the index of the hook following this one in the owner's
+   * If set, the id of the hook following this one in the owner's
    * doubly-linked list of hooks.
    */
-  uint64 next_index = 8;
+  google.protobuf.UInt64Value next_hook_id = 8;

   /**
-   * The number of storage slots a lambda EVM hook is using.
+   * The number of storage slots a lambda is using.
    */
-  uint64 num_storage_slots = 9;
+  uint32 num_storage_slots = 9;
 }

 /**